akfullfo/taskforce/README.md

     sudo yum install python-devel

-If python-dev is not available, `inotifyx` will be skipped.  `taskforce` will still function but with higher overhead and latency.
-If you install python-dev after installing `taskforce`, you can reinstall to get full *inotify(2)* functionality with:
+If python-dev is not available, `inotifyx` will be skipped.  taskforce will still function but with higher overhead and latency.
+If you install python-dev after installing taskforce, you can reinstall to get full *inotify(2)* functionality with:

     sudo pip install --upgrade --force taskforce